dudaMeneses/backbase-assignment/SOLUTION.md

 ### Technology picks

-The initial idea for the core of this application is to use the `CSV` input file to populate the database and, by having this entrypoint, more decisions could be made.

-For that first part I opted for `Flyway` framework (`Liquibase` also could be an option, but I am more familiarised with Flyway).
-It guarantees that the database population will run only once and it will keep my database versioned and modifications will be safe and sequential, storing their states also on DB.

-Once I have a DB structure populated, I start to get concerned about how to access that and how I can perform well given the requirements, so I opted here for `JooQ` and `Redis`.

-`JooQ` gives me pretty much what I normally gain with `spring jpa`: my database entities reflected in code and a safe, concise, clean and simple way to access and store data (but without many `spring jpa` limitations, such as low performance and, in my opinion, hidden magic implementations).

-One of the core actions of the application is to inform if a movie won Oscar, given its title.
-This sort of information will never change and we already have the source of truth where we retrieve it.
-I think that `Redis` fits perfectly to retrieve an immutable piece of information very efficiently.
-Also, the application depends on integration with an external system (also to retrieve immutable information), so we could prevent unnecessary calls to external systems (specially because the _free version_ of this API has a limit of calls)

-`Docker` will be used to spin up our local environment. `Kubernetes` will be used to setup nodes and deployment rules.
-Not much to say here.
-They simply work pretty well for these tasks.
+I opted to use `Kotlin` because I have been more familiarized to it recently and `spring-boot` because can pretty much given me everything I need (from `security` to spin up an `web` application).

+To load data to my database (opted for `MySQL` mainly because it is on backbase tech stack) I opted for `FlyWay` (also because I've been more familiar to that, but the very same could be done via `Liquibase`).
+Also, it gives me resources to version my database in my project.

+To access data on DB I opted for `JooQ`.
+Maybe it is an impopular opinion, but I am not the biggest fan of `spring-jpa` when it comes to performance. `JooQ` does better on that area (and also it is more flexible and create entities based on my DB modeling).

+`resilience4j` will be used for resilience patterns (only `circuit breaker` was used on the assignment, but in a real life I would consider a `bulkhead` to not overload `OMDb API` with parallel calls).

+To deal with local infrastructure spin up I opted for `Docker` using `docker-compose`, and to orchestrate the deployment, scaling, load balance and others, I went with `kubernetes`.

+For `testing` I could cover basically `integration`, `unit` and `contract tests`, for that I used `testcontainers` to simulate databases and test my queries, `mockk` to stub unit tests data, `spring-test` to check serialization and deserialization of my contracts (both `OmdbClient` and my `Controller`) and, finally, `wiremock` to simulate responses from `OMDb API`.

 ### Architecture

 Let's start by the premise that *_no matter which technology choices I make, my domain logic must continue working_*.
 By saying that, DDD will be the design paradigm I will follow.
 Once I have that in mind, I also opt to go for the hexagonal architecture inside my code base, because I can make evident the separation between my domain logic, my infrastructure decisions and my application definitions.

 To keep my application depending on definitions, not implementations, I opt for `Ports and Adapters` pattern.
-Then if I decide to change my infrastructure, endpoints I use to integrate my application or whatever, it is already sufficiently isolated.
-Also, I opted to add `circuit breakers and bulkheads`, in case of instability when integrating with the `OMDb API`.
+Then, if I decide to change my infrastructure, endpoints I use to integrate my application or whatever, it is already sufficiently isolated.
+Also, I opted to add `circuit breakers`, in case of instability when integrating with the `OMDb API`.

+Also, I opted by `CQRS` to keep simple and isolated the interactions with all the parts of my architecture.

 ---